Hansi: 18th century: Sikh and Maratha rule

-British colonial rule
+19-20th century: British colonial rule

 The area came under British rule after 1803 till 1947.
-After the Indian Rebellion of 1857, the British empire crushed over 100 people from Rohnat, Mangali, Hazampur, Jamalpur, Bhatla and other villages under a road roller on the road as punishment for participating in the mutiny.
-That road is now known as Lal Sadak md Altaph Ansari (literally Red Road or Blood Road) where a monument, on approach road from Hansi to Rohnat Lal Sadak, to the martyrs has been constructed after the independence.
+After the Indian Rebellion of 1857, the British Empire crushed over 100 people from Rohnat, Mangali, Hazampur, Jamalpur, Bhatla and other villages under a road roller on the road as punishment for participating in the mutiny.
+That road is now known as Lal Sadak (literally Red Road or Blood Road) where a monument, on approach road from Hansi to Rohnat Lal Sadak, to the martyrs has been constructed after the independence.

 Guru Gobind Singh also came to Hansi in 1705 and inspired the public to revolt against Mughal rule.
 In 1707, Baba Banda Singh Bahadur attacked Hansi.
 Hansi was under Maratha rule in 1736 and, after Third Battle of Panipat in 1761, was lost to Ahmed Shah Abdali.
 Maharaja Jassa Singh Ramgarhia in 1780s also took this area under his control for some years and then left.

 George Thomas, an Irish mercenary and raider who rose from an ordinary sailor to become a feudal lord (jagirdar), made Hansi as his capital.
 Hansi was seized by the British East India Company rule in 1802.
 From 1819–32, Hansi was a District HQ which was later shifted to Hisar in 1832.

 Hansi was also the headquarters of Colonel James Skinner CB (1778 – 4 December 1841) the Anglo-Indian immigrant and mercenary in India, who became known as Sikandar Sahib.
 1st Skinner's Horse and 3rd Skinner's Horse (formerly 2nd Skinner's Horse) were founded by Colonel James Skinner at Hansi in 1803.
 These units are still part of the Indian Army.
 He also built the Sheikhpura Kothi, on Hansi-Ugalan road off NH9 Hansi bypass, named after his son.

 Raham Ali ibn Mohammad Hussain ibn Maulana Abul Khair of Palwal was killed along with Aulia Khan Balooch at Pargana Hansi.
 Raham Ali was brother-in-law of Qazi Syed Mohammad Rafi.

 After the Anglo-Maratha Wars, Hansi came under British rule.
 Hansi took active part in the 1857 war of liberation (Gadar), Lala Hukam Chand Jain was martyred in 1857 by Britishers.

+1947 onwards: Post-independence

 In 1947 when British India was divided into Pakistan and India, a large number of Muslims including Syeds and Ranghars migrated to Pakistan from Hansi city and their villages (such as Baliali and Khanak).
 Pakistani cricket player Inzamam-ul-Haq's parents migrated to Pakistan from Hansi after partition.

-Sites of the City

-Dr. Bhup Singh, historian, has written Hansi ka Etias, a History of Hansi, a book published by Rotary International.
-He has also written two other books and has been linked to a number of local social organisations.

-Hansi is known for its famous sweet peda which is made from milk and is sent to many other towns and cities for retail selling.
-Many hansi street food is famous in linked cities.
-There are many famous stories about Hansi city like buried gold in hansi, lal sadak and Jagannath Puri samadha.